This glossary provides a general definition of terms commonly used at Gifu-city and is intended as a guide only.

 Refers to the student’s previous enrolment stage within a Program.

 Prizes are presented to students for meritorious academic achievement.
 Prizes are usually in the form of medals, books, book vouchers, cash amounts and certificates and are awarded annually on the recommendation of the Head of School.
 Official University prizes appear on a student’s academic transcript and AHEGS.

 An approved set of requirements, courses and/or supervised research into which a student is admitted.
 In some cases, this will lead to an award of Gifu-city.

-The knowledge, attitudes, skills and practices that students are expected to acquire and demonstrate in completing a program of study.
+The specific knowledge, skills and their applications, behaviours and practices, including graduate capabilities, that students need to demonstrate in completing a program.

 Specifies the academic rules and requirements for a program.
 The Program Structure may be revised periodically.
 Students are required to complete the requirements that applied at the time the student commenced the program, unless a specific transition program is approved for the student.

 The process of assessing an individual’s relevant prior learning (including formal, non-formal learning and informal / workplace learning) for equivalence to:

 The person nominated by the Course Authority to be available to answer any questions during an examination.
 The Referee is normally the Course Convenor.

 Postgraduate programs of study which involve a student independently researching a specific topic under the guidance of a supervisor and producing a thesis or report.
 Some research programs do involve a coursework component.